 We all like to think that our parents would tell us if they ever needed help with anything at all.
 But what if they’re embarrassed or too proud to speak up?
-What if they decide to just keep it to themselves?
+What if they are suffering from common senior issues but decide to just keep it to themselves?

 The fact is, many seniors are quite reluctant to give up the independence they’ve enjoyed their whole lives.
 And even if they already rely on you for some things—like help with home maintenance or shopping for groceries—they may fear that next step.
 It can be stressful when they realize that driving is becoming difficult, or their balance seems off.
 To admit to a problem that may have serious implications is probably the last thing they want to do.